 - Get out of the church building!
-Prayerwalking or prayer-driving around schools, businesses, other churches, neighborhoods, etc. Set up a Drive-Through prayer booth in your church parking lot or another place in town where people can drive through and be prayed for!
+Prayerwalk or prayer-drive around schools, businesses, other churches, neighborhoods, etc. Set up a Drive-Through prayer booth in your church parking lot or another place in town where people can drive through and be prayed for!

 - Embrace Youth and Children!
 From time to time it is important to bring the younger generations into your times of prayer to learn from and grow with one another in prayer.
 Make space for the kids and you will be blessed.
 Plan some prayer meetings that are welcoming for all ages.
 Prayer stations and prayerwalking are good ways to do this.

 - Listening and obeying – spend time allowing God to speak to your hearts and DO what He is leading you to do.
 People need to learn that prayer isn’t all one-sided.
 We often rush in with our requests and never spend time hearing from God through His Spirit.
 Perhaps a good way to spend time listening would be to ask at least one question of the Lord.
 Here are two examples: